About

 Gary is head stockman on a mixed farm with a 60 head suckler herd and 120 store cattle and 300 acres of arable.
 His career started off at the age of 15 when he started rearing calves with his old friend Bob Blatch.
 From there he has gone from strength to strength and was head hunted into his current placement.

-Whilst managing all of the farms cattle, we are also growing our own suckler herd, lead by Pedigree Simmental bull Sacombe Jaegerbomb, bred by Bridget Borlase.
-He has a mixture of cows to keep him occupied, including Simmentals, Limousins, Herefords and 4 Belgian Blue heifers added this year.
+Whilst managing all of the farms cattle, we are also growing our own suckler herd, lead by Pedigree Simmental bull Hemingford Pink Panther, bred by Rachel and James Griffin.
+He has a mixture of cows to keep him occupied, including Simmentals, Limousins, Herefords and Blues.

 We also run some store cattle, some of which go into our own meat business, Mill Cottage Meats.

 My farming lifestyle really only started when I met Gary.
 I've always loved animals, but have never really found my click in life, until now.
 After leaving school I dabbled in grooming and stable work until I took on a job as a veterinary assistant/yard manager at my local mixed vet practice.
 I sort of fell into my rhythm there and very quickly discovered how much I love helping animals and seeing them thrive.
-Whilst it was a job I adored, it wasn't meant to be forever and I'm currently working in an office and farming as much as I can.
+Whilst it was a job I adored, it wasn't meant to be forever.

-I set up a small flock of breeding sheep last year and absolutely loved my first real taste of lambing.
+I set up a small flock of breeding sheep in 2020 and absolutely loved my first real taste of lambing.
 Lots of ups and some terrible lows (including 2 caesareans in 24 hours!) but there is simply nothing better than bringing new life into the world.
 Ive also done my first calvings, driven tractors and achieved my Blue Seal in shearing!

 There truly is never a dull moment and were constantly getting one step closer to our ultimate goal - our own farm.